 I had been dying to try my new Italian Verona Range, so I welcomed the opportunity on a slow Sunday afternoon.

-To all of our delight, they came out so so lovely and was a very fun family project.
-We also did some star cut outs with the extra dough.
+To all of our delight, they came out so so lovely and were a very fun family project.
+We also did some star cutouts with the extra dough.

 Perfection was not my goal here, but welcoming creativity in the kitchen most certainly was.

 I played around with a sugar cookie dough recipe to create one that would hold its shape very well, even when cooked.

 There are a few tricks to the trade, but once you discover how to make sugar cookies that stay true to their works of art – the possibilities are limitless!

 I’m not going to say they are the number 1 best tasting sugar cookies I’ve ever had, but they get perfectly crunchy and look as lovely cooked as they do when you form the dough.
 And dipped in Crio Bru – who would notice otherwise!?

 Get ready to make, bake, dip and eat!